giralt/draft-ietf-alto-gradientgraph-multidomain/draft-giraltyellamraju-alto-bsg-multidomain.md

 standard.
-Throughout this discussion, we assume without loss of generality that each AS is managed by an ALTO server, and that each server only has visibility of the topology, links and flow state.
+Throughout this discussion, we assume without loss of generality that each AS is managed by an ALTO server, and that each server only has visibility of the topology, links and flow state of the AS it is managing.
 We also assume that the TIMER and the PATH_METRIC_EXCHANGE events are executed by each ALTO server.
 An alternative architecture could consider executing these events in a separated engine, and have the ALTO server